akarak/VizSender/ReadMe.md

 Check IP address for Viz, in the config.js file

-Run 'node viz' to get command prompt
+Run 'node start' to get command prompt
 Command on the console,
   v -> request version, should get a reply from Viz r -> toggle replies mode